hatfieldlibrary/tagger-2/README.md

 [![bitHound Overall Score](https://www.bithound.io/github/hatfieldlibrary/tagger-2/badges/score.svg)](https://www.bithound.io/github/hatfieldlibrary/tagger-2)

-Tagger implements a specific approach to publishing information about digital artifacts produced by a community or organization.
+Tagger implements a specific approach to publishing information about the digital artifacts produced by a community or organization.

 In this approach, artifacts are assigned to general Areas that can be topical or administrative (e.g. student research or University Archives).
 Areas are in turn given